Powerball: Notable wins

-On May 18, 2013, the world's largest one-ticket jackpot at the time, an annuity of approximately $590.5 million ($ million today), was won by a Powerball ticket sold in Zephyrhills, Florida.
+On May 18, 2013, the world's largest one-ticket jackpot at the time, an annuity of approximately $590.5 million ($ million after inflation), was won by a Powerball ticket sold in Zephyrhills, Florida.
 On June 5, Florida Lottery officials announced the winner who purchased the "quick pick" ticket at a Publix supermarket.
 The winner chose the cash option of approximately $370.8 million, before Federal withholding; Florida does not have a state income tax.

 On January 13, 2016, the world's largest lottery jackpot at the time, an annuity of approximately $1.586 billion was split among three Powerball tickets in Chino Hills, California, Melbourne Beach, Florida, and Munford, Tennessee, each worth $528.8 million.
 Since there is no income tax in Florida or Tennessee (and California does not tax lottery winnings), the cash option after Federal withholdings is $187.2 million each.

 On August 23, 2017, the owner of a Powerball ticket sold in Chicopee, Massachusetts, won more than $750 million, one of the largest prizes in the lottery's history.
 A mother of two from Massachusetts was the winner.

 On March 27, 2019, a single ticket purchased in Wisconsin was the only winner of a $768.4 million ($477 million cash) Powerball jackpot, the third largest in U.S. lottery history.
 The winner of the enormous prize was identified as a 24-year-old Wisconsin man.

 On November 8, 2022, a single ticket purchased in Altadena, California, was the only winner of a $2.04 billion Powerball jackpot, the largest in U.S. lottery history.
 The prize was claimed on February 14, 2023.
 The winner was revealed as Edwin Castro.
 He opted to collect his prize as a lump sum payment of $997.6 million.
 He purchased his ticket at Joe's Service Center in Altadena, which received a $1 million reward from the Powerball operator for selling the winning ticket.

 On July 19, 2023, a single ticket purchased in Los Angeles, California, was the only winner of a $1.08 billion ($558.1 million cash) Powerball jackpot.